-What you will want to keep in mind is the size of the area to be insulated, along with the proper thickness in inches of foam needed.
-The prices above are for one kit only, so insulating larger areas or multiple spaces it could get costly.
+What you will want to keep in mind is the area's size to be insulated, along with the proper thickness in inches of foam needed.
+The prices above are for one kit only, so insulating larger areas or multiple spaces could get costly.

 To hire a contractor would be more expensive, but that extra cost comes with peace of mind that the job will be done correctly.
 It’s also important to note that you will have to buy not only enough product to finish the job, but also enough to cover any wasted product lost while learning how to use it.

-Also keep in mind that insulation contractors usually have a minimum job cost.
-In some cases spray foam kits work really well for small projects, so it wouldn’t make sense to hire a contractor.
-However, when you crunch the numbers for a job even as small as a rim joist and factor in your time and wasted material, it will probably be cheaper to hire a contractor.
+Also, keep in mind that insulation contractors usually have a minimum job cost.
+In some cases, spray foam kits work really well for small projects, so it wouldn’t make sense to hire a contractor.
+However, when you crunch the numbers for a job even as little as a rim joist and factor in your time and wasted material, it will probably be cheaper to hire a contractor.
 This is especially true if they offer a warranty.

 Learning More About Foam Insulation

-You’ve learned how much the DIY spray foam kits cost, so now you may be looking to learn even more about the benefits of foam insulation.
+You’ve learned how much the DIY spray foam kits cost, so now you may be looking to learn even more about foam insulation benefits.